tiaL-ops/karoka-core/README.md

 **Karoka** is a 2D game designed to teach coding while helping users discover how they learn best.

 This repository archives the **first full-stack public release** I ever built ( yes you can tell) .
-I believe it’s worth showcasing because it represents the early stages of Karoka, where I believed in make it real first , perfection will catch up later 😊
+I believe it’s worth showcasing because it represents the early stages of Karoka, where I believed in make it real first , perfection will catch up later 😊 Still has place in my heart since iti s how i started to be confrotable with web dev :)

 The commit history is unfiltered.
 You'll see where I was still learning best practices—including times I accidentally pushed `node_modules` or `.env` files (all keys are long disabled nw).